Netrunner-Academy/netrunner.academy/src/content/docs/os-security/windows.md

 >
 > [source](https://msrc.microsoft.com/blog/2013/12/software-defense-mitigating-common-exploitation-techniques/)

 As we can see based on the information Microsoft provides us, if we do not utilize high entropy ASLR an attacker could have a 1 in 256 chance of guessing the memory address correctly which would open the door for exploitation.
-High entropy ASLR substantially reduces the likelihood of an attacker guessing the correct memory address, and it's enabled by default for all Windows systems.
+High entropy ASLR substantially reduces the likelihood of an attacker guessing the correct memory address.

+High Entropy ASLR applies to all executables that are protected with Bottom-Up ASLR, either by the executable opting in to the `/dynamicbase` linker option or by the user enabling [Mandatory ASLR](#mandatory-aslr).

 ### Structured Exception Handling Overwrite Protection (SEHOP)